zeitgeistpm/documentation/docs/learn/market-rules.md

 - **Explicit market titles/descriptions/images**
   - Rather than "Will that [expletive] arsehole Dave get fired?" you can write "Will Dave get fired?"
+  - Don't add advertisements to your markets description, _especially_ for products not directly related to the market
 - **Individuals being harmed**
   - Rather than "Will [world leader] be harmed?" you can write "When will world leader leave office?"